colevandersWands/colevandersWands.github.io/README.md

 AI can now write and explain code, but people still need to understand and maintain this code.
 To adapt, programming education must center code comprehension, discussion, and review instead of code writing.
 Research finds this is also the most effective way to learn programming, with or without access to AI.

-If we want programming education stay relevant and open doors to opportunity, we need a new open philosophy of programming education that centers comprehension-first learning, peer-led study, easy content authoring, and offline study.
+If we want programming education to stay relevant and open doors to opportunity, we need a new open philosophy of programming education that centers comprehension-first learning, peer-led study, easy content authoring, and offline study.

 Curious about using or contributing to any of these resources?
 Send me an email!